bonfire-networks/website-blog/posts/user_research.md

 You do not need any particular technical knowledge, skills, or prior experience of Bonfire.
 The user research interviews will be carried out in English by [Dynamic Skillset](https://dynamicskillset.com/) .

 If you are interested in helping us out, please [complete the form](https://docs.google.com/forms/d/e/1FAIpQLSfrMnj7MBtapIlbiHbPfGFHuuL1Dg9zaNO_Srltcu6Nfno3Zw/viewform).
 Thanks in advance!

+As much as we value and appreciate the effort to participate in our user research, we are unable to offer compensation to the participants at this time.
+If you have any further questions or concerns, please don't hesitate to reach out to us.
+Thank you!